Ohio's new abortion law forces doctor to fight to protect her patient's life - KTVZ

 Winchester told Tara she thought she could get the abortion at home in Ohio, even though just weeks before, in the wake of the Supreme Court’s reversal of Roe v.
 Wade, a law had taken effect prohibiting abortions as early as six weeks into a pregnancy.

-But she says she consulted with a hospital lawyer, who said Tara couldn’t get the abortion because of Ohio law.
+But she says she consulted with a hospital lawyer, who said Tara couldn’t get the abortion because of the new Ohio law.

 “When I had to call Tara and tell her that we couldn’t do it – that was really difficult,” Winchester said.